Lucasb0202/cyber-attack-detector/README.md

 Commands that need to be run, order does not matter:
 - npm start (load frontend)
-- python -m uvicorn main:app --reload (load backen)
+- python -m uvicorn main:app --reload (load backend)
 - python traffic_simulator.py (used to start the traffic simulator)